The-Osint-Toolbox/Social-Media-OSINT/README.md

 </table>
 <p>Blogs</p>
 <ul>
-  <li><a href="https://www.secjuice.com/mastodon-osint-a-comprehensive-introduction/">Secjuice</a></li>Part one on Mastodon, focused on gathering OSINT from the platform's users, instances and network.
+  <li><a href="https://www.secjuice.com/mastodon-osint-a-comprehensive-introduction/">Secjuice</a></li>Part one on Mastodon, focused on gathering OSINT from the platform's users, instances and network (2022).
 </ul>
 <br></br>
 <table>